AlAliMazen/love-math/README.md

 You can now use the `heroku` CLI program - try running `heroku apps` to confirm it works.
 This API key is unique and private to you so do not share it.
 If you accidentally make it public then you can create a new one with _Regenerate API Key_.

+## how to set up GitHib on Mac for first time

+setting up a git in a mac is very easy since the system itself has a built in Git and it is possible to check it using the `git -v` in the terminal.
+A very useful website which walks you step by step in setting up a GitHub on the GitHub online is [setting up Git & GitHub](https://diptendud.medium.com/github-setup-on-mac-os-8aec9e46d15c)

 ---

 Happy coding!